Steven Alzate

 Steven Alzate (born 8 September 1998) is a professional footballer who plays as a midfielder for Major League Soccer club Atlanta United.
 Born in England, he played for the Colombia national team.

 Club career

 Leyton Orient

 Alzate made his Football League debut as a second-half substitute for Sandro Semedo in Orient's 4–1 defeat at Stevenage on 28 February 2017.
 He scored his first senior goal in his next game, the 4–0 win at Newport County on 4 March 2017.

 Brighton & Hove Albion

 On 31 July 2017, Alzate signed for Brighton & Hove Albion for an undisclosed fee.

-Loan Swindon Town
+Loan to Swindon Town

 On 2 July 2018, Alzate joined League Two side Swindon Town on a season-long loan.
 His first goal for the club came on 22 September, against Yeovil Town, when he scored with a 20-yard strike.
 On 1 January 2019, Alzate was ruled out for at least three months after he was diagnosed with a stress fracture to his back.
 The loan deal expired on 9 January, and Alzate returned to Brighton.